Hanwen Ren

 In this work, we propose a Multi-Stage Monte Carlo Tree Search (MS-MCTS) method leveraging an intelligent subgoal-focused tree expansion algorithm to find high-quality plans for complex non-monotone object rearrangement planning problems in confined environments.
 Our approach results in near-optimal solutions for various object rearrangement instances of diverse difficulty levels.

-Active Neural Sensing
+Language Guided Active Sensing

 Multi-Stage Monte Carlo Tree Search for Non-Monotone Object Rearrangement Planning in Narrow Confined Environments